juhele/chmu-process/R-project_modified_processing_scripts/readme.md

 /media/juhele/data_2TB/_CRAN/

 so you will need to modify the scripst in order to fit your setup.
-Running the scripts is easy - just run terminal from the folder and put there command for aproppriate script:
+Running the scripts is easy - just run terminal from the folder and put there command for aproppriate script to process downloaded data:

+mean air temperature

 Rscript unzip_process_1_airTmean.R

+minimum air temperature

 Rscript unzip_process_2_airTmin.R

+maximum air temperature

 Rscript unzip_process_3_airTmax.R

+preciptitation

 Rscript unzip_process_4_SRA.R